pulp/pulp/docs/sphinx/user-guide/nodes.rst

 ::

- $ pulp-consumer node bind --repo-id
+ $ pulp-consumer node bind --repo-id <repo-id>

 Child Synchronization
 ---------------------

-A child node's repositories and their content can be synchronized with it's parent.
+A child node's repositories and their content can be synchronized with the parent.
 Technically, this action is seen by the parent as a content update on one of it's consumers.
 But, for most users, the term synchronization is easier to grasp.